 If you have never been to visit a floating market then it is one of those places that you have to visit at least once when you come to Bangkok.

-The most well known Bangkok floating market is Damnoen Saduak which is actually not too far away from Amphawa itself.
+The most well known Bangkok floating market is Damnoen Saduak which is actually not too far away from the little town of Amphawa itself.

 When tourists request to visit a Bangkok floating market then this is the place that most Western tourists are taken to on the organised tours.

-Leaving Bangkok around 11:00am and taking the Dao Khanong exit on the expressway we proceeded along Highway 35 out of Bangkok on a straight road, until we took the ramp to National Hwy No.325 / Route 3093.
+Leaving Bangkok around 11:00 am and taking the Dao Khanong exit on the expressway we proceeded along Highway 35 out of Bangkok on a straight road for about an hour, until we took the ramp to National Hwy No.325 / Route 3093.